therealsatya/15440web/_pages/about.md

 ## Grading

 All coursework is done individually.
 There are no teams or project partners.
+For Spring 2022, assuming that classes will resume in person after the initial two-week period, we will have a mid-term exam and a final exam.
+The overall course grade will be determined as follows (all weights approximate, within a 5% range):
+* 45% for 4 projects, equally weighted
+* 20% for 4 problem sets, equally weighted
+* 15% for mid-semester exam
+* 20% for final exam

-For in-person offerings of this course (pre-COVID and, hopefully, post-COVID) the evaluation was based on projects (45%), problem sets (20%), mid-term exam (15%), and final exam (20%).
-For the Spring 2021 offering of the course, because of COVID constraints, the exams are replaced by *cumulative problem sets.*  These are like open-book exams, but without the time pressure.
+It is possible that, counter to current expectations, in-person classes are not resumed or are further delayed beyond the initial two weeks.
+If that happens, the two exams will be replaced by cumulative problem sets.
+These are like open-book exams, but without the time pressure.
 As their name implies, they include all the material covered in class up to that point.
-We refer to the other problem sets as *topical problem sets* since they focus on topics.
-So the Spring 2021 evaluation will be as follows (all weights approximate, within a 5% range):
-* 45% for 4 projects, equally weighted
-* 20% for 4 topical problem sets, equally weighted
-* 15% for mid-semester cumulative problem set
-* 20% for final cumulative problem set.
+We will, of course, announce this in class.

 ## Learning Outcomes